survivejs/react-book/manuscript/05_react_and_flux.md

 If you have used languages such as Java or Python before, you might be familiar with the idea.
 Decorators are syntactic sugar that allow us to wrap and annotate classes and functions.
 In their [current proposal](https://github.com/wycats/javascript-decorators) (stage 1) only class and method level wrapping is supported.
 Functions may become supported later on.

-By definition a decorator is a function that returns a function or sets a property.
-In the case of our connection decorator we could end up with `@connect(NoteStore)`.
-That's alias to `connect(NoteStore)(App)`.

 ### Implementing Logging Decorator

 Sometimes it is useful to know how methods are being called.
 You could of course attach `console.log` there but it's more fun to implement `@log`.
-That's more controllable way to deal with it.
+That's a more controllable way to deal with it.
 Consider the example below:

 ```javascript
 class Math {